 A culture of learning truly is the secret sauce for not only getting the best out of your team but getting them to stick around, too.
 An astounding 94 percent of employees say they’d stay longer at a company that offered ongoing development.

-So, what kind of training do these knowledge-hungry employees need?
+So, what kind of training do these knowledge-hungry employees need in their learning management systems?
 According to LinkedIn’s 2018 Workplace Learning Report, the most important skills direct reports should learn from L&D programs are:

 - Communication: 66%